tillbiskup/evedata/docs/architecture.rst

       It turned out that we most probably need to distinguish between datasets from the standard and snapshot sections, as datasets on the HDF5 level can have identical names in both sections (and for good reasons).
 Hence, the current data model has two attributes/lists: data (for datasets of the standard section) and snapshots (for datasets of the snapshot section).

       How to deal with monitors?
 It seems more consistent and logical to separate them into their own list as well, at least on the evefile subpackage level.
-This would relax the discussion as of how to map monitor timestamps to position counts, as monitors would be once more marked as clearly different from motors/detectors.
+This would relax the discussion as of how to map monitor timestamps to position counts, as monitors would be once more marked as clearly different from motor axes/detector channels.

     * Comments